sktime/skbase/.github/ISSUE_TEMPLATE/report-all-other-issues-or-questions.md

 **Desbribe the issue**
 <!--
 Tell us about your issue or question.
+Open a more specific issue type if your issue is for a feature request, documentation, CI/CD, maintenance or bug issue.
 -->